Your calf muscle is actually two muscles, the gastrocnemius muscle and the soleus muscle. These muscles can be injured if they get overstretched.

-How do you treat a calf muscle injury?
+How can you care for yourself when you have a calf muscle

 Most calf muscle strains can be treated at home:

-- Wrap your lower leg with an elastic bandage (such as a Tensor wrap) to help decrease swelling.
+Wrap your lower leg with an elastic bandage (such as an Ace wrap) to help decrease swelling.
 Don't wrap it too tightly, since this can cause more swelling below the affected area.
 Loosen the bandage if it gets too tight.
 Signs that the bandage is too tight include numbness, tingling, increased pain, coolness, or swelling in the area below the bandage.